YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 This strongly suggests that our path to the flag must involve tricking the crypter into leaking key material.

 ## Reversing the Crypter
 The logical next step is to reverse the GNU Radio extension.
-Opening `libgnuradio-mhackeroni.so.1.0.0.0` in IDA and searching for relevant strings, such as “pdu received”
+Opening `libgnuradio-mhackeroni.so.1.0.0.0` in IDA and searching for relevant strings, such as "pdu received"
 ![pdu received](/assets/image15.png)
-quickly leads to the main function that processes incoming PDUs.
+quickly leads to the main function `handle_pdu` that processes incoming PDUs.
 This is the core of the challenge and will later become the foundation for both Stage 1 (key leakage) and Stage 2 (RCE).

 ![handle_pdu](/assets/image8.png)